 Research confirms that the different forms of vitamin E available to be supplemented can have a significant impact on vitamin E levels in the blood.
 The most bioavailable forms of vitamin E should only be used in order to properly formulate balanced equine diets, to treat vitamin E deficiency and its associated conditions and aid in exercise recovery.

-w-3 Oil is designed as an energy and essential fatty acid supplement to support cardiovascular function, skin, joint health, and weight maintenance.
+w-3 Oil energy supplement is designed as an energy and essential fatty acid supplement to support cardiovascular function, skin, joint health, and weight maintenance.

-Store indoors away from heat, sparks and flame.
+Store inside away from heat, sparks and flame.
 Protect from freezing temperatures.

 |Quantity||Days Supplied||Serving Size||Cost Per Day|